-Flexible hoses should be regularly inspected and replaced when signs of cracking or other
+Flexible hoses should be regularly inspected and replaced when signs of cracking or other deterioration appears.
+After replacement, ensure that the ends are well secured and gas tight.

-⚠ WARNING: Ensure that the hose assembly is not under stress when connected to the cylinder
+© CAUTION: Ensure that the hose assembly is not under stress when connected to the cylinder.

-⚠ WARNING: Inspect flexible gas hose(s) regularly for deterioration and renew as necessary with the approved type, in any case no later than 5 years after the date of manufacture marked on the hose.
+1Note: Inspect flexible gas hose(s) regularly for deterioration and renew as necessary with the approved type, in any case no later than 5 years after the date of manufacture marked on the hose.